aiven/devportal/docs/products/flink/getting-started.rst

 Getting started
 ===============

-The first steps in using Aiven for Apache Flink are to create a service and a Flink job.
+The first step in using Aiven for Apache Flink is to create a service.
 You can do this in the `Aiven web console <https://console.aiven.io/>`_ or with the `Aiven CLI <https://github.com/aiven/aiven-client>`_.

-In addition to the Flink service, you also need one or more services that you can use as the data source and targets.
-This article outlines an example of using an Apache Kafka service as the data source.
+In addition to the Flink service, you also need one or more services to use as the data source and targets.
+To create an Aiven for Apache Kafka or Aiven for PostgreSQL service for this purpose, :doc:`follow these instructions </docs/platform/howto/create_new_service>`.
+Once you have created the necessary services, you can then create a Flink job to process the data stream.

 Create an Apache Flink service in the Aiven web console